johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 ## Where's my claims?

 There is a limitation around authorisation when having an Azure Function app as the linked backend to an Azure Static Web App.
-Essentially the Azure Functions app _does not_ receive the claims that the Static Web App receives.
+Essentially the Azure Function app _does not_ receive the claims that the Static Web App receives.
+[There's an issue tracking this on GitHub](https://github.com/Azure/static-web-apps/issues/988), and from the sounds of others experiences, it sounds like a general problem with Static Web Apps, Azure AD and linked backends.

 We have a Static Web App, with an associated C# Function App (using the [Bring Your Own Functions](../2022-10-14-bicep-static-web-apps-linked-backends/index.md) approach).
 Both the Static Web App and Function App are associated with the same Azure AD app registration.